 Thanks to OTREG, researchers from schools like London Business School, Cambridge, Oxford, Imperial, Warwick, IMD (Lausanne), HEC (Paris), Max Planck Institute (Germany), Bocconi U (Milan), Rotterdam School of Management (Erasmus), Helsinki and Vienna, among others, now meet regularly to advance research in organisation theory.

-While OTREG generally meets in either Cambridge or London, at least once a year we convene in other European cities.
-Most recently these have included Rotterdam, Paris, Milan and Innsbruck.
+While OTREG generally meets in either Cambridge or London, we aim to we convene in other European cities at least once a year.

 Holding a meeting at a particular school not only contributes to the worldwide visibility of the school, enhancing its reputation for promoting research, but also fosters links between this highly productive group of organisational researchers and the school’s other faculty.
 The format has now been replicated by colleagues in various cities, including Montreal and Oxford.